vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 ### Application

-The version 1.2 delivers an all-new JAX-RS application class `org.openscoring.service.Openscoring`.
+The version 1.2 delivers an all-new `org.openscoring.service.Openscoring` JAX-RS application class.

 Application configuration is handled using the [Typesafe Config](https://github.com/typesafehub/config) library.
 The default configuration is located in file `openscoring-service/src/main/resources/reference.conf`.
 This file encodes configuration entries as key-value pairs in the HOCON data format, which is a human-oriented superset of the JSON data format (eg. allows comments, allows the omission of unnecessary punctuation symbols).
 By convention, configuration entries are arranged into a two-level hierarchy, where the top level points to a Java class name and the bottom level to a field name.
-For example, the configuration entry `modelRegistry.visitorClasses` targets the field `visitorClazzes` of the `org.openscoring.service.ModelRegistry` class.
+For example, the configuration entry `modelRegistry.visitorClasses` targets the `visitorClazzes` field of the `org.openscoring.service.ModelRegistry` class.

 The default configuration can be overriden (either in full or in parts) by user-specified configuration file.

 The configuration entry `application.componentClasses` (formerly a command-line option `--component-classes`) specifies a list of JAX-RS component classes.
 If there is a need to customize or extend the functionality of the Openscoring web service in any way, then it should be achieved by developing a dedicated JAX-RS component class using the [Jersey](https://jersey.java.net/) library.

-For example, a company-specific client authentication and authorization could be implemented as a JAX-RS filter class `com.mycompany.service.MySecurityContextFilter`.
-This class can be plugged in (and the default class `org.openscoring.service.NetworkSecurityContextFilter` plugged out) by updating the configuration entry `application.componentClasses` as follows:
+For example, a company-specific client authentication and authorization could be implemented as a `com.mycompany.service.MySecurityContextFilter` JAX-RS filter class.
+This class can be plugged in by updating the configuration entry `application.componentClasses` as follows:

 ```
 application {